mother-of-all-self-hosting/ansible-role-ntfy/docs/configuring-ntfy.md

 ntfy_smtp_sender_from: ''  # Email address of the sender
 ```

+⚠️ **Notes**:
-⚠️ **Note**: your IP address is included in the notification e-mail's body in order to prevent abuse.
+- Your IP address is included in the notification email's body in order to prevent abuse.
+- Without setting an authentication method such as DKIM, SPF, and DMARC for your hostname, notification email is most likely to be quarantined as spam at recipient's mail servers.
+If you have set up a mail server with [our exim-relay Ansible role](https://github.com/mother-of-all-self-hosting/ansible-role-exim-relay), you can enable DKIM signing with it.
+Refer [its documentation](https://github.com/mother-of-all-self-hosting/ansible-role-exim-relay/blob/main/docs/configuring-exim-relay.md#enable-dkim-support-optional) for details.

 ### Edit rate limits (optional)